 Greeters welcome our visitors and oversee the Museum Store at the Centre Furnace Mansion.
 Docents provide visitors an overview of iron industry history, and take visitors on a guided tour of three floors of the historic house museum.
 Regular tour hours are Sunday, Wednesday, and Friday afternoons from 1:00 – 4:00 p.m., and by appointment for school and special group tours.
 On average, docents work 2 afternoons each month.
 Docent workshops, educational materials, and docent-shadowing are provided to prepare docents for leading tours.

-CCHS offers a series of on-going history programs and educational activities.
-There is always a need for fresh ideas for historic subjects, guest speakers, publications, or special events.
-Consider joining the Program or Education Committee.
-The Program Committee schedules monthly programs, varying in topic or tied to a single theme, and often include tours to county locations.
-Sometimes they are offered in conjunction with a current exhibit at the Centre Furnace Mansion, or to coincide with research from a state-funded grant.
-The Education Committee develops tools to assist educators, students, and visitors in the learning experience.
-Other committees and leadership roles are available for a variety of interests (exhibits, publications, marketing, buildings & grounds, docents, etc.).
+CCHS offers a series of on-going history talk programs and educational activities.
+There is always a need for fresh ideas for historical program subjects, guest speakers, or demonstrations.
+The Historical Society schedules regular programs, varying in topic or tied to a single theme, and at times include programs at off-site locations.
+Sometimes programs are offered in conjunction with a current exhibit at the Centre Furnace Mansion or coincide with research.

-The Mansion’s gardens and grounds require light but essential gardening to keep this historic facility beautiful for visitors.
-Thanks to the Centre Furnace Mansion Garden Committee and Penn State Master Gardeners, there are many ongoing garden-related projects, as well as regularly scheduled gardening times (typically Thursday afternoons / evenings).
+The Mansion’s gardens and grounds require gardening activities essential to keeping this the Mansion and Boogersburg School beautiful for visitors.
+Thanks to the Centre Furnace Mansion Garden Committee and a cadre of community and student service groups, there are many ongoing garden-related projects, as well as regularly scheduled gardening times (typically Thursday mornings or afternoons).

 Internships at the Centre County Historical Society provide students with a hands-on experience in various fields associated with non-profit management, museum programming, and preservation.
 Specific experience can be gained in history and preservation, architecture, electronic and social media marketing, public relations, tourism marketing and interpretation, archival record-keeping, collections care and management, museum education, and a number of design fields (exhibit, graphic, interior, landscape, museum).

 Many volunteers are needed for events to help with preparations, decorations, registration, parking, and clean-up, as well as bakers, greeters, cashiers, and more.
 Several special events are held each year.
-The Stocking Stuffer Magical Holiday Market is the Society’s largest annual fundraiser event (in December).
-The Plant Celebration garden sale is our second largest event ( in May).
-Other events include the Open House at Boogersburg School (in August), and the Historic Preservation Awards (in November).
+The Stocking Stuffer Magical Holiday Market is the Society’s largest annual fundraiser event (generally the first weekend in December).
+The Plant Celebration garden sale is our second largest fundraiser ( in May).
+Other events include the Open House at Boogersburg School (in early fall), and the Historic Preservation Awards (in January).
 Let us know if you would like to volunteer to assist with any of these events.